 |Water is everywhere in Louisiana, gurl.|

 I further my fantasy.
 I'm the grandson of Henry Fonda in that 1980s flick - On Golden Pond.
 Something about that movie moves me.
 Maybe it is the relationship between Fonda's character and the grandson - I remember there is a scene where the boy complains - "What do I do now?" - and Henry Fonda tells the boy to read a book.
 Before you know it the two are on a boat having adventures.
 I don't remember exactly - but the boy almost dies but Henry Fonda saves him.
 And Katherine Hepburn just shrugs her shoulder and asks for some firewood.
 And then the daughter comes back for her son - Jane Fonda! - and the movie becomes a family romance.
 My family never had a lakehouse but my mom bought a boat when she was in high school.
 We lived super close to the water - like I said - so it was par the course to have a boat.
 It was a big deal - and a considerable investment - even though mom bought the boat used.

 We went out on that boat almost every weekend when it was hot.
 I remember quiet bends in the river where we could anchor our boat and go swimming.
 I was afraid of being eaten by an alligator.
 It was not an irrational thought.
 Gators could be spotted on the river - especially near the shore.
 But I was never eaten - nor do I recall anyone on the Tchefuncte river ever attacked by an alligator.
 But it was still dangerous to be on the river on Saturday afternoon because everyone and their momma were out on their boats, speeding along.
 Have you ever tried to navigate a river with twenty boats all around you, each creating a wake that shifts and sloshes the waves?
 It takes some finesse - I did hear of reckless drivers wrapping their boat around a cypress knee, or some lackluster swimmer drowning after kneeboarding.
-We'd pray for them at church.

-*Also, read the Once and Future King - the Disney movie is partly based on T.H.
+*Also, read The Once and Future King - the Disney movie is partly based on T.H.
 White's fantasy novel adaptation of the Arthurian legend.